-- 1)Teachers will send progress reports every 4 1/2 weeks to communicate students' progress as they work to master standards. - 2Teachers will institute one parent/teacher conference per semester for each student. - 3) Teachers will send weekly parent communication providing information on standards being taught. - 4.
+Parent Satisfaction - I receive positive communication about my child from the school.
+Goal: Bramlett will increase parent satisfaction related to receiving feedback positive calls, emails, or notes about their child form the school.
+Action Steps: 1) BES teachers will complete a minimum of 5 positive parent contacts per week.
+2) The admin team will award Positive Office Referrals to students that are recommended by staff members.
+3)Invite parents to Student of the Month celebrations and provide yard signs for families to showcase school spirit and their child's positive behavior.
 Describe how Title I funds and services are coordinated and integrated with other federal, state, and local services and programs.
-These programs include any supported under ESEA, violence prevention programs, nutrition programs, housing programs, Head Start programs, adult education programs, career and technical education programs, and school improvement activities.
+These programs include ny supported under ESEA, violence prevention programs, nutrition programs, housing programs, Head Start programs, adult education programs, career and echnical education programs, and school improvement activities.
 Section 1114(b)(5) and Section 1115(b)(2)(F).
 We coordinate services with Title IX McKinney Vento providing services for homeless students, with Title III providing services for EL students, with ESSER providing summer school services, and with Title II providing professional development through a Title II math instructional coach.